kaiachain/kaia-docs/docs/nodes/core-cell/install/install-consensus-nodes.md

 To accelerate this process, you may perform a fast sync by downloading a snapshot of the chain data before starting the CN.
 This can dramatically reduce the time the CN will spend syncing on first start.

-Download the latest chaindata snapshot from the [Cypress snapshot archive](http://packages.klaytn.net/cypress/chaindata/) or [Baobab snapshot archive](http://packages.klaytn.net/baobab/chaindata/).
+Download the latest chaindata snapshot from the [Mainnet snapshot archive](http://packages.klaytn.net/cypress/chaindata/) or [Kairos snapshot archive](http://packages.klaytn.net/baobab/chaindata/).
 Before starting `kcnd`, extract the snapshot inside the DATA_DIR you configured in `kcnd.conf`.

 For example: